Islanders GM Lou Lamoriello has made his bets, but will they pay off?

 Given Lamoriello’s famously secretive nature, it’s unclear how he’ll navigate that minefield.
 Or even if he will.
 He is 80 and believed to be in the last season of his contract.

-As for the Islanders’ defense.
-The team’s overall structure has improved over the past couple of weeks.
-And coach Lane Lambert did well to uncouple Pelech and Pulock to help buttress Mayfield and Alexander Romanov.
+As for the Islanders’ defense, the team’s overall structure has improved during the past couple of weeks.
+Coach Lane Lambert did well to uncouple Pelech and Pulock to help buttress Mayfield and Alexander Romanov.

 He didn’t.